 List of Trees and Shrubs in Olav's Wood

-We here provide a list of the trees and shrubs planted in Olav's Wood.
-As the woodland develops new species may be added to this list.
-This list is based on an original provided by Olav Dennison.
+This is a list of the trees and shrubs which have been planted in Olav's Wood over the years.
+The list is based on an original provided by Olav Dennison.

 An asterix (*) indicates a species which is possibly an Orkney native.
 Evidence is from pollen analysis as well as current distributions.
 However, native status here is often unclear.

 - Perhaps the commonest tree in Orkney, but believed not to be native to Britain.